crediodemo/keycloak-workshop-stepup-mfa-biometrics/README.md

 # Keycloak Workshop for Step Up with MFA Biometrics Authentication (Passkeys) and Passwordless login with Passkey autofill

 This repository contains a PoC implemented with [Keycloak](https://www.keycloak.org/) on demostrating how to apply Step Up for Web Apps and APIs with Biometrics Authentication, in this case, [Passkeys](https://fidoalliance.org/passkeys).
 It also outlines the process of transitioning to a **passwordless** experience through the use of Passkeys.
 It doesn’t matter whether your current application utilizes authentication via username and password.
 I will demonstrate how you can also provide Passkey login, offering a remarkably smooth experience through [WebAuth Conditional UI](https://github.com/w3c/webauthn/wiki/Explainer:-WebAuthn-Conditional-UI) or Passkey autofill during the transition to a passwordless login.
-Additionally, we will explore how we can **gradually** encourage existing users to **register a passkey** during the **sign-in process** 😄.

 Based on [FIDO Alliance](https://fidoalliance.org) and W3C standards, Passkeys replace passwords with cryptographic key pairs.
 Passkeys are: Strong credentials, Safe from server leaks and Safe from phishing.